Sieren's China: Donald Trump's Huawei firewall | DW | 23.05.2019

-China’s IT companies have only been able to grow so fast because their US rivals weren’t allowed a look in.
-DW's Frank Sieren thinks Trump’s Huawei ban is an understandable, but short-sighted response.
+China's IT companies have only been able to grow so fast because their US rivals weren't allowed a look in.
+DW's Frank Sieren thinks Donald Trump's Huawei ban is an understandable, but shortsighted response.

 It's hardly surprising that US President Donald Trump decided to blacklist Huawei.
 In 90 days time, the Chinese telecoms giant will no longer be allowed to buy technology from US companies.
 Huawei smartphones still use Google's operating system Android.
 But without a license, Huawei will no longer be able to install updates.
 New phones will no longer be able to access Google Play Store which allows users to download apps, music, films, books etc. This might not a big problem in China, but it will be a major headache for Huawei customers abroad.